intel/intel-xpu-backend-for-triton/scripts/compare-ci-runs/README.md

 ## Usage

 The script supports three modes of execution, explained below.
-Some aspects of the script are indenpendent from the mode of execution and will be explained first.
+Some aspects of the script are independent from the mode of execution and will be explained first.

 ### Output